BlackyHawky/Clock/README.md

 * Customizable screensaver;
 * Modern widgets;
 * Customizable widgets;
+* Backup and restore settings;
 * Material design;
 * Dynamic colors for Android 12+;

 ## Common Issues
-* Problem encountered with bedtime mode as this is an experimental feature;;
+* Problem encountered with bedtime mode as this is an experimental feature;
 * Maybe other things, but nothing about the alarm's functionality.

 ⚠ _<b>As I'm not an expert developer, some problems may unfortunately not be solved without help.</b>_ ⚠